top of page

 "Gender neutral terms take away from womanhood" and other myths about queer-inclusive language

-Writer's picture: Anna BalagtasAnna Balagtas
+Writer: Anna BalagtasAnna Balagtas

 Queer affirming language is not only necessary, it's life saving.